Mafia state: Other

 Venezuela under President Hugo Chávez has also been evaluated as creating the conditions for President Nicolás Maduro to consolidate a "mafia state", according to political scientists in Policy Studies in 2021.
 Moisés Naím, Venezuelan writer and the author of Illicit: How Smugglers, Traffickers, and Copycats Are Hijacking the Global Economy, wrote in an article for the American magazine Foreign Policy: "In mafia states such as Bulgaria, Guinea-Bissau, Montenegro, Myanmar, Ukraine, and Venezuela, the national interest and the interests of organised crime are now inextricably intertwined."

 During the 1990s, Aruba, an overseas constituent country of the Kingdom of the Netherlands, was alleged to be a mafia state under then Prime Minister Henny Eman.
-The Sicilian Cuntrera-Caruana Mafia clan was said to "own" over 60% of the island through investments in hotels, casinos, and donations towards Eman's election-campaign.
+The Sicilian Cuntrera-Caruana Mafia clan was said to "own" over 60% of the island through investments in hotels, casinos, and donations towards Eman's election campaign.
 These claims later turned out to be exaggerated, however.

-According to journalist Masha Gessen in 2016, sociologist Bálint Magyar had popularized the term "mafia state" to describe the administration of Viktor Orbán in Hungary.
-Magyar argued that Orbán's method of taking power in Hungary, removing rivals and politicizing institutions for personal power created a kind of regime known as a "mafia state".
-Magyar said that besides Hungary, other such states included Azerbaijan, Russia, and Kazakhstan as of 2016.
+According to journalist Masha Gessen, in 2016, sociologist Bálint Magyar popularized the term "mafia state" to describe the administration of Viktor Orbán in Hungary.
+Magyar argued that Orbán's method of taking power in Hungary, removing rivals and politicizing institutions for personal power, created a kind of regime known as a "mafia state".
+Magyar said that other states besides Hungary included Azerbaijan, Russia, and Kazakhstan as of 2016.

 In 2010, Libyan leader Muammar Gaddafi had labelled Switzerland as a mafia state, stating that "Switzerland is behaving like a criminal organisation and it is involved in money laundering, assassinations and terrorism."

 Jonathan Benton, the former head of a United Kingdom anti-corruption agency, described Malta as a "mafia state" where money laundering transactions of hundreds of millions of euros are made every year without any problem.
 He made this statement while speaking on BBC radio following the murder of investigative journalist Daphne Caruana Galizia.

+The United States under President Donald Trump, especially in his second term has been described as a mafia state by multiple publications.

+Currently, Indonesia has been described by media as mafia state due to the rise of preman influences in the country.
+According to Ian Douglas Wilson, premanism could not exist without being tolerated by the state.
+In 2025, automakers BYD and VinFast has reported that their factory construction workers were harassed by preman demanding protection money.
+There are many widespread accusations that the government has been protecting two rivalling gangs, GRIB Jaya and Pancasila Youth for political and economic interests.